 Freeman Hardy & Willis was the largest footwear retailer in the world.

-Wood began manufacturing shoes and boots from 1870.
+Wood began manufacturing shoes and boots from 1870, when he joined two relatives by marriage at premises on Marble Street.
 By the following year he employed seven men and one boy.

 Freeman Hardy & Willis was incorporated in 1876.
-Wood appointed as company directors Arthur Hardy, an architect, William Freeman, his factory manager, and Willis, his salesman.
+Wood appointed as company directors Arthur Hardy, an architect, William Freeman, his factory manager, and a Mr Willis, his salesman.

 Freeman Hardy & Willis was the largest footwear retailer in the world by 1900.
-By January 1903 there were about 300 shops, mostly located in the Midlands and the North of England.
+There were about 300 shops, mostly located in the Midlands and the North of England, by January 1903.

 Freeman Hardy & Willis acquired Rabbits & Sons Ltd of Newington Butts, shoe retailers with a large presence in the South of England and London, in 1903.

-Edward Wood was knighted in 1906.
+Edward Wood was knighted in 1906 in recognition of his philanthropy and civic work.
 A dedicated Baptist, he served as Mayor of Leicester on four occasions.

 Foreign-made shoes accounted for just one percent of sales in 1910.

 Freeman Hardy & Willis was the largest non-grocery retailer in Britain by 1913.